Anger at burst dams in Brazil focuses on Vale, mining code

 She called on Ferreira to explain how Vale will compensate displaced families, contain the environmental damage and monitor the ongoing effects of the spill downstream.

-"We will do everything we can to help rebuild the lives of the affected people, and to restore the environment," Ferreira said in the statement.
+Asked for a response, Vale representatives reiterated that Ferreira had met with Samarco executives and offered helicopters and other equipment for the rescue efforts.

-The length and detail of Vale's news release underscored the rising scrutiny of its public response.
-A company representative also said Ferreira would join Mackenzie in Mariana on Wednesday.
+Leitão also pilloried the federal government for leaving state authorities to sort out the environmental impact of the collapsed dams and 60 million cubic meters of waste water contaminating rivers and coastline over 500 km (300 miles) away.

-The federal government has drawn criticism too, for leaving state authorities to sort out the environmental impact of the collapsed dams and 60 million cubic meters of waste water contaminating rivers and coastline over 500 km (300 miles) away.
+Biologists warn that the environmental impact may be permanent, devastating local fisheries and farms.

 President Dilma Rousseff has not traveled to the disaster area, although she said in at a speech on Tuesday that she is "very worried" about the mud and waste from the burst dams making its way downstream.
 She said her government was ready to help state and local authorities.